varvarakronberg/practice/cheat-sheets/git.md

 3. To add changes, do 2 commands: `git add .`, then `git commit -m "message"`
 4. To save changes to github, do `git push`

-5. No changes, you do `git pull`
+5. (After step 1) If there's no changes, you do `git pull`

 6. Do work

-7. Do steps 1-4.
+7. Do steps 1-4 again in the end.

 ### git branch ... ###